Skip to main content

 There are two ways you can own a home (or other property).
 We explain these next.

-1. There is someone lawyers call the ‘legal’ owner.
+1. there is someone lawyers call the ‘legal’ owner.
 This tells you who the ‘official’ owner of the home is.
 This person’s name is registered as the legal owner on the Title Register at the Land Registry.
 Having the legal interest gives you the right to control the property, for example, sell it.

-2. There is also someone call the ‘beneficial’ owner.
+2. there is also someone call the ‘beneficial’ owner.
 This person owns the benefit, value or what lawyers call the ‘equity’ in the property.
 Lawyers also talk about this type of owner as having a ‘beneficial interest’ in the home.
 Having the beneficial interest in the property means you are entitled to some amount of the value when it is sold.

 Often if you own your home you will be both the legal and beneficial owner.
 But sometimes you may be just one or the other.